kube-academy/onboarding/CONTRIBUTING.md

 4. Attach any files that you would like to include with the content proposal.
 5. Select **Submit new issue**.

    Your content proposal is added to the Kube-Academy Backlog.

-### Course Outine Approval

-Your course outline is going to require approval from the KubeAcademy team.
-Use the [KubeAcademy New Course Proposal](https://github.com/kube-academy/onboarding/blob/main/templates/new-course.md) form to submit the course outline.

-When adding your course outline, make sure to display it in the sequential order that you plan to teach each lesson and workshop in the video.
-Other information required on this form includes the course title, description, prerequisites, and learning outcomes.

-When the form is complete, copy, and paste its content into your new GitHub issue so that the KubeAcademy team can review it.

 Once your course is approved, a member of the KubeAcademy team will contact you.
-Do not begin work on the new course until you receive approval.
+Do not begin work on the new content until you receive approval.

 ## Instructor Onboarding

+There are a couple of steps to complete during your instructor onboarding.
+These include:

-Instructor onboarding includes ensuring that you have the proper equipment to record a high quality video for KubeAcademy, and verifying that the equipment works accurately by submitting a **Hello World** video sample to KubeAcademy for review.
+   - Ensuring that you have the required video equipment, lighting and video recording app to record a high quality video for KubeAcademy.
+   - Verifying that the equipment works accurately by submitting a 1-3 minute **Hello World** sample video to KubeAcademy to review.

-Note: For instructions on how to create the **Hello World** video sample, go to the section, **Create a "Hello World" Video Sample**.
+   - Creating a Contributor's Biography.
+   - Providing course metadata.

+### Required Video Equipment

 To record a video, you need: